hinanshisuthar/native-ui-library/README.md

 List are very useful components for handling structure and/or order of text on website.
 <br />
-You can check out the various types of list [here](https://powertrain-ui.netlify.app/documentation/html/list.html)

 Types:
 * Basic list
   * Bullet